Feature image: Michael P Ramirez

 Many individuals who have gone through addiction in the past, or who understand the deadly risks involved with it second-hand, will ask their doctor not to write them a prescription for opioids after a surgery.
 Some will choose to take NSAIDS, or non-steroidal anti-inflammatory drugs, like Aleve or Voltaren.
 But a growing number of people are choosing the natural alternative to prescription painkillers: CBD.

-CBD has a plethora of different analgesic (pain-relieving) and anti-inflammatory properties, as do other cannabinoids found in hemp and cannabis strains.
+CBD products such as CBD Cream, Lotion or CBD Oil have a plethora of different analgesic (pain-relieving) and anti-inflammatory properties, as do other cannabinoids found in hemp and cannabis strains.
 First and foremost, CBD increases the strength of a signal that a sensory nerve requires to send a “pain” signal to the brain.
 In addition, CBD and most other cannabinoids are potent anti-inflammatory agents, in the sense that they chemically block the hormones that initiate an inflammatory response on the cellular level.

 Most importantly, CBD regulates the output and degradation of neurotransmitters, which is what ultimately gets disrupted in cases of addiction.
 By diminishing both the negative and the positive reactions neurochemically, CBD maintains a tighter balance among the enzymes that synthesize neurotransmitters like dopamine, and the enzymes that break them down.
 All of these different balancing acts performed by CBD and the other cannabinoids results in a statistically significant reduction in painkiller usage among those who take CBD vs. those who do not.
 Though support is still in its early stages, CBD may become a major player in the fight against opioid addiction.